sitmena/mysql-router/README.md

 ## Configuration

- - change x.x.x.x, y.y.y.y and z.z.z.z to DBs IPs on the host file before buiding the docker image or on the k8s yaml deployment
+ - change x.x.x.x, y.y.y.y and z.z.z.z to DB IPs on the hosts file before buiding the docker image or on the k8s yaml deployment
+ - also hostnames on hosts and yaml must be identical to the real hostname on the db servers
  - change primary dbs credentials on the yaml

 ## To run as docker